Skip to Content

 Saturday 13th of June 2020

-OMG, not only your recipe looks so fantastic, but you go all the way to provide InstaPot instructions.
+OMG, not only was this fantastic, but you provided InstaPot instructions.
 Thank you so very much for your hard work!
-This is on the menu!!
+This is on repeat!!

 Cheryl